Let's take a quick history lesson.

 There you have it – our top 10 picks of the best clocking-in systems available to UK businesses.
 And the list doesn't even end there – honourable mentions go to clocking-in devices from Safescan and uAttend, too.
 But how do you decide which clocking-in system supplier is the best fit for your business?

 By letting us help, that's how.
 Simply take a moment to provide us with a few quick details about the solution you're looking for.
 We'll assess the unique requirements of your business, and match you with top clocking-in device suppliers, who'll provide you with tailored quotes.

 It's free, and takes less than a minute.
 Click one of the buttons below to start the process, and good luck!

 What is a biometric system?

-How much does a clocking in system cost?
+How much does a clocking-in system cost?

-What are the benefits of using a clocking in system?✔ Cut costs and save time
+What are the benefits of using a clocking-in system?

 Every employer has heard it.
 “It’s only five minutes, what’s the big deal?”
 Well, five minutes late for five days a week equals a big chunk of wasted wages over the course of year.
-Time and attendance systems empower you the data to detect lateness and help get rid of it.✔ Plan for the future
+Clocking-in devices empower you the data to detect lateness and help get rid of it.